-Happy Earth Day!
-In my last post I shared some environmentally friendly gift ideas that were low waste and sustainable.
+In my last post I shared some eco-friendly gift ideas that are low-waste and sustainable.
 Now I want to talk about some of my favorite ways to wrap gifts without using traditional wrapping paper or gift bags.

 Conventional wrapping paper usually cannot be recycled due to the synthetic dyes and non-paper materials they are made with.
 I hope these ideas inspire you to use sustainable gift wrap the next time you’re giving a gift!

 Scarf or Bandana